sahilister/reimagined-doodle/content/posts/202008-privacy-and-security.md

 recommend Google services.

-_PS: Another takeaway from the discussion was the question of threat models.Maybe
-I'll write about that some other day._
+_PS: Another takeaway from the discussion was the question of threat models.
+Maybe I'll write about that some other day._